Planning for your new deck

 1) Client Meeting

-Have a size and layout in mind, and have an idea for what type of material you will want to use.
+• Have a size and layout in mind and an idea of what type of materials you may want to use.

-Think about the purpose for your deck and any future plans you may have for the space.
-Some details such as adding a future hot tub or outdoor kitchen must be considered ahead of time.
-In many situations, our builders will need to add extra foundations and framing to handle the extra weight of these features.
+• Consider the purpose for your deck and any future plans you may have for the space.
+Some details such as adding a hot tub or outdoor kitchen must be addressed ahead of time.
+In many cases, we will need to add extra foundations and framing to handle the weight of these features.

-Consider incorporating additional options to your space (i.e. planters, benches, counters, pergola).
+• Consider additional options for your space (i.e. planters, benches, counters, pergola).

 2) The Estimate